The Safeguarding Adults Review Process

 Lessons learnt are shared to maximise the opportunity to better safeguard adults with care and support needs, who are or may be at risk of abuse or neglect.
 The Care Act 2014 requires that lessons learnt are published in the Annual Report following the conclusion of the review.

-If you think an adult has died or come to serious harm and that local partner organisations could have worked more effectively to prevent this, please complete the SAR notification form.
+If you think an adult has died or is experiencing serious abuse or neglect and that local partner organisations could have worked more effectively to prevent this, please complete a SAR referral.

-The Surrey Safeguarding Adult Board has published new guidance materials for members of the public to provide information on types of risk for adults with care and support needs.
+The Surrey Safeguarding Adult Board have published guidance materials for members of the public.

-The Surrey Safeguarding Adults Board publishes a SAR following completion of its review process.
+The Surrey Safeguarding Adults Board publishes SARs following completion of its review.
+Published SARs